 The second slope coefficient requires more thought.
 As explained in the problem, the company's policy is to increase the number of workers when production volumes increase, and to decrease the number of workers when production volumes decrease.
 However, it often takes time for the company to hire qualified new workers, and the managers often delay laying off employees when volumes decline.
 Thus, there may be some lag between the time that production volumes change and labour costs change.
 According to the multiple regression results, each month's labour costs are expected to increase by \$6.54 for each chair produced during the prior month.
-If the prior month's production was higher than this month's production, then this month's labour costs will reflect the higher level of labour cost.
-Conversely, if the prior month's production was lower than this month's production, then this month's labour costs will reflect a lower level of labour cost.
+If the prior month's production was higher than this month's production, then this month's production was lower than this month's production, then this month's labour costs will reflect a lower level of labour cost.